 How to Listen

 Their conversation covers her experiences growing up, how she bought her first property with a tax refund, how she chooses the best neighborhoods to invest in, why she always fixes up her rentals to top quality even in low-income areas, and her thoughts on being a good landlord and giving back to her tenants.

 There are also some interviews with guests who aren’t involved directly in real estate but have expertise that can be useful for building a real estate business.
-Turner and Greene talk to a best-selling author with two books on what sets successful people in any business apart from the crowd, a podcaster who specializes in networking, and a group of investors who achieved financial independence by building passive income streams.
+Turner and Greene talk to a bestselling author with two books on what sets successful people in any business apart from the crowd, a podcaster who specializes in networking, and a group of investors who achieved financial independence by building passive income streams.

 How to Listen

-Money For the Rest of Us
+11. Money For the Rest of Us

 David Stein is an investing professional who has managed billions of dollars for institutional clients and shared control of a large investment team.
 However, he’s given all that up and now devotes himself to helping individual investors control their portfolios with confidence.

 A typical episode of “Money For the Rest of Us” is just Stein talking into the microphone for 20 to 30 minutes.
 His style is less conversational and more like a lecturer presenting a lesson, with stress on specific words and repeated pauses for emphasis.

 Each episode covers a single topic from several angles.
-For example, in the episode “How to Become Wealthy,” Stein discusses the results of two recent surveys about wealth and investing, using them to introduce the topic of how Americans define wealth and how their real finances stack up against their ideas of what it means to be rich.
+For example, in Episode 252 titled “How to Become Wealthy,” Stein starts by discussing the results of two recent surveys about wealth and investing.
+This leads into the topic of how Americans define wealth and how their real finances stack up against their ideas of what it means to be rich.